From the outset, Thinking Governance has been built to deal with foundational issues of governance.

 At the heart of every improving school is good leadership and management, and that includes governance.

 For many years, Ofsted grade descriptors for leadership and management have referred strongly to concepts of culture, expectations, creating a climate, ethos, promoting opportunity and working with external partners.

 These are all aspects of an aspiration for the school community as a whole.
 These aspects are the stuff of good governance, and their absence is often noted by inspectors when a school is failing.
 Equally, their presence is regularly noted by inspectors when a school excels.

-So Thinking Governance isn’t easy to make time and space for in schools which are struggling.
+So it isn’t always easy to make time for Thinking Governance in schools which are struggling.

 But, used well, even just in part, it can help governing bodies to see out to the horizon, where there is potentially a better day and there can be a good future for the school.

-Thinking Governance encourages governors to embrace great strategic thinking and use that sense of vision to deliver good education.
+Thinking Governance encourages governors to embrace strategic thinking and use a clear sense of vision to deliver good education.